danidee10/danidee10.github.io/_posts/django/2018-01-10-realtime-django-4.markdown

 If a user opens the chat we simply add them to the chat session and fetch the message history so they can catch up on previous messages.

 ### Implementation
-I've gone ahead to design the Chat interface in one Vue Component using bootstrap.
+I've gone ahead to design the Chat interface in the `Chat.vue` component using bootstrap.

 {% highlight html %}
 <template>